blinkylights23/grunt-swigtemplates/README.md

 # grunt-swigtemplates

-> This plugin is for creating [Grunt](http://gruntjs.com/) tasks that compiling Django/Jinja2 -like templates with Paul Armstrong's JavaScript template engine, [swig](http://paularmstrong.github.io/swig/).
+> This plugin is for creating [Grunt](http://gruntjs.com/) tasks that compile Django/Jinja2 -like templates with Paul Armstrong's JavaScript template engine, [swig](http://paularmstrong.github.io/swig/).

 > grunt-swigtemplates is brand-spankin' new, and while basic functionality is currently working, it's definitely